GitMirroring/gnuboot/site/docs/install/spi.md

 so no documentation will be provided for ch341a on this website.
 It is best to discourage use of that device.

+**Not covered on that eevblog page: the WP/HOLD pins (pins 3 and 7) must be held high via pull-up resistors, but on CH341A dongles, they are directly connected to 3.3V DC (continuity with pin 8).
+It is advisable to cut these two connections, to the WP and HOLD pins, and jump the cuts using pull-up resistors instead.
+A value between 1k to 10k (ohms) should be fine.**

 In case it's not clear:

 Please do not buy the ch341a!
 It is incorrectly engineered for the purpose of